zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ## Requirements

--   Microsoft Azure subscription (non-Microsoft subscription)
+-   Microsoft Azure subscription (non-Microsoft subscription).

--   **Global Administrator role** for Azure AD within your subscription
+-   **Global Administrator role** for Azure AD within your subscription.

 -   Local machine or a virtual machine configured with (**complete the day before the lab!**):